-- 1. Coffee Kiosk not vehicle mounted, has its own fresh water and wastewater holding tanks, can only sell prepackaged food and coffee based beverages. - 2.
+- 1. Coffee Kiosk not vehicle mounted, has its own fresh water and wastewater holding tanks, can only sell prepackaged food and coffee-based beverages. - 2.
 Fixed based establishment such as a restaurant. - 3.
 Mobile food establishment a vehicle mounted kitchen with its own permanently mounted fresh water and wastewater holding tanks. - 4.
-Seasonal food establishment an establishment with its own water supply and wastewater holding tanks, limited to water/ice based beverages and operate no more than 150 calendar days out of the year. - 5.
-Push cart a non-self-propelled vehicle limited to serving food requiring minimal handling or commissary wrapped food maintained at proper temperatures.
-Minimal handling means that the food has been cooked and prepared at a fully permitted establishment and the food is only dispensed and/or served from the push cart.
-Food products prepared on and served from a push cart are limited to non-Time/Temperature Control for Safety (TCS) food items or the preparation and service of frankfurters.
-A push cart must operate from an approved, permitted, commissary and must report back to the commissary daily for cleaning and resupply.
+Seasonal food establishment an establishment with its own water supply and wastewater holding tanks, limited to water/ice-based beverages and operate no more than 150 calendar days out of theyear. - 5.
+Pushcart a non-self-propelled vehicle limited to serving food requiring minimal handling or commissary wrapped food maintained at proper temperatures.
+Minimal handling means that the food has been cooked and prepared at a fully permitted establishment and the food is only dispensed and/or served from the pushcart.
+Food products prepared on and served from a pushcart are limited to non-Time/Temperature Control for Safety (TCS) food items or the preparation and service of frankfurters.
+A pushcart must operate from an approved and permitted commissary and must report back to the commissary daily for cleaning and resupply.

 6. Temporary Food Establishment - a food establishment that is only set up for a temporary event.
 Temporary permits can only be issued in conjunction with a single event or celebration.
-The permit is valid for one event; another temporary permit must be issued at the next event.
+The permit is valid for one event; another temporary permit must be issued for the next event.
 Food preparation is limited.
-Farmer's Markets do not meet this definition.
+Farmers' Markets do not meet this definition.